Moving to the UK - frequently asked questions

 How do I find somewhere to live longer term?

-Rightmove or Zoopla are the main online search engines available to use to find somewhere to rent or buy.
+Rightmove and Zoopla are the main online search engines available to use to find somewhere to rent or buy.
 On these websites you can filter properties by the number of bedrooms, area, price and more.
 Each property will be linked to an estate agent who you can contact for more details and arrange a viewing.

 Renting a property